What to do if…

 Important note

-This is general information, not medical, legal, or engineering advice.
-If anyone is deteriorating, confused, or not improving with cooling measures, seek urgent medical help.
+This is general information, not medical, legal, engineering, veterinary, financial, therapeutic, or other professional advice.
+If someone is deteriorating, confused, collapsed, or not improving with cooling, seek urgent medical help.

 Additional Resources